jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 This will run the provisioning script designated in the Vagrantfile.
 > vagrant up

+An error may occur during virtual machine startup:
+"dpkg-preconfigure: unable to re-open stdin: No such file or directory" This error does not affect the provisioning script and can be ignored.

 B. Re-provision a virtual machine that is already running:
 > vagrant provision
 ===============================================================================